Bwardle01/Bellabeat-case-study/README.md

 - Only 30 user data is available.
 The central limit theorem general rule of n≥30 applies and we can use the t test for statstic reference.
 However, a larger sample size is preferred for the analysis.
 - Upon further investigation to check for unique user Id, the set has 33 user data from daily activity, 24 from sleep and only 8 from weight.
 There are 3 extra users and some users did not record their data for tracking daily activity and sleep.
 - For the 8 user data for weight, 5 users manually entered their weight and 3 recorded via a connected wifi device (eg: wifi scale).
-- Most data is recorded from Tuesday to Thursday, which may not be comprehensive enough to form an accurate analysis.

 ## 3. Process